 Uncommon Signs of Perimenopause Explained

-When it comes to perimenopause, most of us likely think of hot flushes or mood swings.
-But did you know, while there are 34 globally recognised symptoms, there are potentially over 50, 60, or even more—some suggest over 100!—symptoms women may experience?
+When it comes to perimenopause, most of us likely think of hot flushes or mood swings, but there are many other menopausal symptoms that can catch you by surprise.
+Did you know, while there are 34 globally recognised symptoms, there are potentially over 50, 60, or even more—some suggest over 100!—symptoms women may experience?
 Estimates vary depending on the source, but the wide distribution of estrogen receptors throughout the body means nearly every organ system can be affected.
 From frozen shoulder to burning mouth and itchy skin, if you experience any of these lesser-known symptoms, they can catch you by surprise and often go unrecognised as being hormone-related.
 Here we explore some of these symptoms, why they occur, and how you can support your body through this transition.

 1. Neurological and Sensory Symptoms

-Strange sensations like electric shocks, pins and needles, or dizzy spells can feel extremley unsettling.
+Strange sensations like electric shock sensations, pins and needles, or dizzy spells can feel extremely unsettling.
 These are linked to the nervous system’s response to fluctuating estrogen, which affects nerve signals and blood flow.
 Estrogen also supports sensory processing, so changes in taste and smell—like foods tasting metallic or scents seeming stronger—can occur.

 Dry eyes are another common but less talked-about symptom.
 Estrogen helps maintain hydration in tissues, including the eyes, so declining levels can lead to irritation and discomfort.